jeffawang/blog/content/posts/tmux.md

 In Conclusion
 ---

 By now, `tmux` has become one of my favorite terminal tools, as is probably obvious from the length of this post.
-Hopefully you find this helpful, and happy tmuxin'!
+By taking a couple steps to integrate it slightly deeper into my workflows, I've been able to reduce context switching when moving between setups.
+Happy tmuxin'!